leanprover-community/logic_and_proof/introduction.rst

 About this Textbook
 -------------------

+Both this online textbook and the *Lean* theorem prover are ongoing projects.
+The original ``lean3`` version of this textbook is available `here <https://leanprover.github.io/logic_and_proof/index.html>`_.
+This version introduces ``lean4`` instead.

-Both this online textbook and the *Lean* theorem prover are new and ongoing projects.
-You can learn more about Lean from its `project page <http://leanprover.github.io/>`_, the Lean `community pages <http://leanprover-community.github.io/>`_, and the online textbook, `Theorem Proving in Lean <http://leanprover.github.io/theorem_proving_in_lean/>`_.
+You can learn more about Lean from its `project page <http://leanlang.org>`_, the Lean `community pages <http://leanprover-community.github.io/>`_, and the online textbook, `Theorem Proving in Lean <http://leanprover.github.io/theorem_proving_in_lean/>`_.

+This textbook was written by Jeremy Avigad, Robert Y. Lewis, and Floris van Doorn.
 We are grateful for feedback and corrections from a number of people, including Bruno Cuconato, William DeMeo, Tobias Grosser, Lyle Kopnicky, Alexandre Rademaker, Matt Rice, and Jason Siefken.
+The translation to ``lean4`` is by Joseph Hua.